IgniteUI/help-topics/topics/07_What's-New/02_Whats_New_In_2015_Volume2.md

 ### igValidator
 Feature | Description
 ---|---
-[Refactored Validator](#validator) | The Validator validator is reworked to allow flexible validation on an array of Ignite UI components, as well as standard input form elements
+[Refactored Validator](#validator) | The Validator is reworked to allow flexible validation on an array of Ignite UI components, as well as standard input form elements

 ### igUpload